17. Variance Reduction

-Global variance reduction in OpenMC is accomplished by weight windowing techniques.
-OpenMC is capable of generating weight windows using either the MAGIC or FW-CADIS methods.
+Global and local variance reduction are possible in OpenMC through both weight windowing and source biasing techniques.
+OpenMC is capable of generating weight windows using either the MAGIC or FW-CADIS methods, the latter with an optional capability for local variance reduction.
 Both techniques will produce a weight_windows.h5 file that can be loaded and used later on.
-In this section, we break down the steps required to both generate and then apply weight windows.
+In this section, we first break down the steps required to generate and apply weight windows, then describe how source biasing may be applied.

-As discussed in the methods section, MAGIC is an iterative method that uses flux tally information from a Monte Carlo simulation to produce weight windows for a user-defined mesh.
+As discussed in the methods section, MAGIC is an iterative method that uses flux tally information from a Monte Carlo simulation to produce weight windows for a user-defined mesh with the objective of global variance reduction.
 While generating the weight windows, OpenMC is capable of applying the weight windows generated from a previous batch while processing the next batch, allowing for progressive improvement in the weight window quality across iterations.

 The typical way of generating weight windows is to define a mesh and then add an openmc.WeightWindowGenerator object to an openmc.Settings instance, as follows: